-Are you looking to reschedule your MCAT?
+Do you need to reschedule your AAMC MCAT exam?
 Fear not!
-Here are the quick and simple ways to reschedule the test.
+Read on for simple ways to reschedule the test.

 Life happens fast.
-Sometimes, despite the most careful planning, you may run into a situation where you need to reschedule important dates.
-Rescheduling your MCAT may be frustrating to do, as you’ve most likely been studying for a while now.
+Sometimes, despite the most careful planning, you may run into a situation where you must reschedule important dates.
+Rescheduling your MCAT may be frustrating, as you’ve most likely been studying for a while now.
 Luckily, the process is simple.

-Here is your quick and easy guide to rescheduling the MCAT, including important deadlines to follow.
+Here’s your quick guide to rescheduling the MCAT, including important deadlines to follow.
 Let’s get started!

 It’s important to note that there are fees for rescheduling your MCAT exam.
-Below is the AAMC table of rescheduling fees according to when you reschedule your MCAT.
-Note that you may reschedule your exam up until ten days before the exam.
+Below are the MCAT rescheduling fees according to when you reschedule your test.
+Note that you may reschedule your exam up to ten days before the exam.

-You can not reschedule your exam after the bronze deadline or ten days before your exam.
-If you decide to cancel your exam, you may do so, but you will not receive a refund.
+You can’t reschedule after the bronze deadline for your MCAT test date or ten days before your exam.
+If you decide to cancel your exam, you can, but you won’t receive a refund.

-In the ten days before your exam, you can’t make any scheduling changes.
-If you are in an emergency circumstance and can not take your test after the ten-day limit has passed, call 202-828-0600 to make arrangements.
+However, if you’re in an emergency and can’t take your test after the ten-day limit has passed, call 202-828-0600 to make arrangements.

-There is no issue with rescheduling your MCAT as long as you are ready to pay the necessary fees and you reschedule before the final ten-day period.
-You should also make sure that your MCAT scores will be available before the deadline of your med school application.
-In fact, it is best to take the MCAT long before the deadline to ensure you have enough time to receive your scores and retake the MCAT if you are unhappy with them.
+There’s no issue with rescheduling your MCAT if you’re ready to pay the necessary fees and reschedule before the final ten-day period.
+You should ensure your MCAT scores will be available before the deadline for your med school application.

-Rescheduling the MCAT will not reflect poorly on your medical school application.
-Schools are not interested in when you took the MCAT; they are only interested in your score and how many times you took the test.
+Many students wonder how rescheduling the MCAT will impact their profile; thankfully, successfully rescheduling won’t hurt your chances of acceptance at medical schools.
+Schools aren’t interested in when you take the MCAT; they care about your score and how many times you took the test.

 There are many reasons someone might want to reschedule their MCAT.
-Let’s go over a few of those reasons, and talk about what to do if you find yourself in the following situations.
+Let’s review some of these reasons and talk about what to do if you find yourself in the following situations.

 If you don’t feel prepared for the MCAT and need more time to study, rescheduling may seem like a good idea.
-If this is the case, it is crucial to reschedule your MCAT with enough time to properly study.
-Your new MCAT test date should be at least a month away to give you plenty of time to review your study materials and take practice tests.
+If this is the case, it’s crucial to reschedule your MCAT with enough time to study.
+Your new MCAT test date should be at least a month away to give you more time to review and take practice tests.

-Note that while this is a common reason to reschedule the MCAT, it is not considered a special circumstance or emergency.
-You need to reschedule your MCAT before the bronze deadline in order to receive a partial refund for your testing fees.
+While this is a common reason to reschedule the MCAT, it’s not considered a special circumstance or emergency.
+You need to reschedule your MCAT before the bronze deadline to receive a partial refund for your testing fees.

-Everybody gets sick, so do not feel frustrated if this is the case.
-It is essential to protect yourself and others by not going to the test center if you feel sick, especially during the covid-19 pandemic.
-If you are feeling unwell, you can submit an emergency refund request on the AAMC website.
+Everybody gets sick, so don’t feel frustrated if it happens.
+It’s essential to protect yourself and others by not going to the test center if you feel sick, especially during the Covid-19 pandemic.
+If you feel unwell, you can submit an emergency refund request on the AAMC website.

 According to the AAMC, you are obligated to reschedule or cancel your test if:

-You can also request MCAT accommodations if you are immunocompromised or have a disability that may impact your ability to take the MCAT.
+You can also request MCAT accommodations if you’re immunocompromised or have a disability that may impact your ability to take the MCAT.

 Aside from feeling ill, you may face other uncontrollable emergency circumstances that prevent you from following through with your scheduled MCAT test date.
 Examples of emergency circumstances could be a death in the family, a house fire, a flood, etc.

-If you have a sudden emergency circumstance that presents itself on or around your MCAT test date, you can submit an emergency refund request on the AAMC website or call 202-828-0600 to talk about the next steps.
+If you have a sudden emergency circumstance on or around your MCAT test date, you can submit an MCAT emergency refund request on the AAMC website or call 202-828-0600 to discuss the next steps.

-Rescheduling the MCAT is not ideal, but sometimes it is inevitable.
+Rescheduling the MCAT isn’t ideal, but sometimes it’s inevitable.
 If you want to reschedule the MCAT to allow yourself more time to study before the test, you must do so before the bronze deadline.

-Typically it is not possible to reschedule or acquire a refund after the bronze deadline.
-However, if you have a pressing emergency circumstance, you may be able to request an emergency refund or contact the AAMC via phone to discuss how to move forward with taking your MCAT.
+Typically, it’s not possible to reschedule or acquire a refund after the bronze deadline.
+However, if you’re facing an emergency circumstance, you may be able to request an emergency refund or contact the AAMC via phone to discuss how to move forward with taking your MCAT.
+Good luck!